 Not having been to Fortnum & Mason for over 20 years (how scary is that?), I took the opportunity to have a bit of a mooch.
 Gracious, there were some fabulous goodies on offer and it all looked so tempting.
 It was, of course, rather on the pricey side, so I was very pleased that we were all given a pack of white chocolate & cranberry florentines to take home with us.

 Bite n Write

-The next day was much more industrious and more concerned with paying attention and writing down tips than it was about chatting, although there was of course some opportunity to network.
+The next day was much more industrious.
+We were all more concerned with paying attention and writing down tips than about chatting.
+Although there was of course some opportunity to network.
 As well as meeting Kath and Jac, which was a delight, I managed to have a brief catch-up with a number of others including:

 - Beth of Jam and Clotted Cream – fellow Cornish food blogger